tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Parameters

-A brief description of the parameters presented by SoarCalc is given in a "Legend" pop-up when SoarCalc is first opened.
+A brief description of the parameters presented by SoarCalc is given by means of "Tool Tips".
 A more detailed description is given here.

 Values are given in the units selected in the Windy.com "Settings"